logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/associating-ta-and-tfs-test-cases/_index.md

 In the above example, four C\# test methods have been generated \(one method for each test case\) for the four TestArchitect test cases \(TC01, TC02, TC03, and TC04\).
 Each method consists of a call to RunTestCase, which starts the execution of the TestArchitect test case whose source field maps to the TFS test cases with identifiers 703, 704, 705, and 706 respectively.

-**Important:** This task is one that must often be repeated, especially when you have modified mapped TFS test cases. \(For example, you remove or add test cases, or change the order of a test case run.\) When you do so, the association between TFS test cases and Visual Studio test methods/TestArchitect test cases is compromised.
+{{<important>}} This task is one that must often be repeated, especially when you have modified mapped TFS test cases. \(For example, you remove or add test cases, or change the order of a test case run.\) When you do so, the association between TFS test cases and Visual Studio test methods/TestArchitect test cases is compromised.
 Hence, it is necessary that you perform the following steps again:

 1. Re-[associate](/TA_Help/Topics/ug_MTM_associate.html) TestArchitect test cases with TFS test cases.
 2. Check in your project.